rpede/MobileProgramming24/_backend_as_a_service/chat2.md

 Supabase got another tutorial for this.

-Before you start you should the Table Editor in Supabase dashboard and delete any rows in the `messages` table.
+Before you start you should go to the Table Editor in Supabase dashboard and delete any rows in the `messages` table.
-Otherwise you will get: `ERROR:  23502: column "room_id" of relation "messages" contains null values`.
+Otherwise, you will get: `ERROR:  23502: column "room_id" of relation "messages" contains null values`.

 Follow the [Flutter Authorization with RLS](https://supabase.com/blog/flutter-authorization-with-rls) tutorial.

-There are a some corrections listed below.
+There are some corrections listed below.

 # Install additional dependencies

-Change the dependencies for current version.
+Change the dependencies to the current version.

 ```yml
     flutter_bloc: ^8.1.5